KongMongVang/KongMongVang/README.md

 ### Hi there 👋 I'm Kong

-I'm a first-year **Full Stack Web Developer** at Humber Polytechnic who loves building clean, creative, and functional web experiences.
+I'm a first-year **Full Stack Web Developer** at Humber Polytechnic.

 I’m passionate about:
 - 🎨 Minimal and elegant design